 Toddling Traveler participates in affiliate programs and may earn a small commission for any items purchased through our links.

 How to Get to West Ocean City

-There aren’t any major airports near the Ocean City area unless you count the small municipal airport in West Ocean City.
+The greater Ocean City area is part of Maryland’s Eastern Shore.
+West Ocean City is a few miles from the There aren’t any major airports near the Ocean City area unless you count the small municipal airport in West Ocean City.
 (Which, speaking from experience, is an amazing place to go sky diving!)
 Aside from the Salisbury Regional Airport, the next closest airports are Baltimore and Philadelphia.
 All of that said, if you’re not visiting from across the country or outside of the US, your best option to get to OCMD is usually to drive.
 For most families, taking a road trip is usually a must with all the stuff that comes along with a beach vacation anyway.
-(See our post on surviving long car rides with a baby for more tips!)

 Where to Stay in West Ocean City

 If you’re staying in the area with a larger group, I definitely recommend renting house or condo.
 The best area to look for rental homes is near Route 50, ideally east of Route 611 to make sure you’re still close enough to the water.
 Just search for West Ocean City, MD on AirBnB to find a range of options.
 (If you haven’t used AirBnB before, register through my referral link for credit toward your first stay.)